-Enterprise accounting uses a flow of economic resources measurement focus.
+Enterprise fund accounting uses a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities are included on the statement of net assets.
 The difference between total assets and liabilities are defined as net assets.
 Operating statements present increases (i.e., revenues) and decreases (i.e., expenses) in net total assets.
+The statement of cash flows provides information about how ACCA finances and meets the cash flow needs of its enterprise activities.